 It’s never too early to start thinking about retirement.
 Business owners can often be so engrossed in their ventures that they don’t get a chance to contemplate their future.
 Establishing a pension plan is crucial.
 Not only does it provide for your retirement, but it also offers significant tax advantages, as contributions to a pension plan are deductible from your taxable income.

-Considering the recent changes to pension legislation announced in the Finance Bill on 10th October, this situation is more critical than ever.
-Until the Finance Bill is enacted on 1st January 2025, business owners have an unlimited opportunity for PRSA pension funding, which can provide tax savings for the company in the current financial year.
-Unfortunately, after 1st January, business owners will be limited to contributing 100% of their salary in a given year.
+Considering the recent changes to pension legislation announced in the Finance Bill on 10th October, and with the Bill scheduled for discussion in the Dáil on 5th November, there is considerable uncertainty regarding when these measures will come into effect.
+Until the Finance Bill is officially enacted, business owners have an unlimited opportunity for PRSA pension funding, allowing for significant tax savings in the current financial year.
+However, once the Bill takes effect, business owners will be limited to contributing a maximum of 100% of their salary in a given year.

 It is also worth noting that separately, the Small Benefits Exemption allows you to give employees a tax-free benefit (such as a voucher) worth up to €1000 annually in 2024, rising to €1500 in 2025.
 This can be a great morale booster, without increasing your payroll taxes.